How to Integrate Document Scanning into a Quasar Electron Desktop App

 }

-Implement the Save Panel
+Build the PDF Save Panel

 Add an input for setting the filename and add a button to save the scanned documents into a PDF file.